On the Use of AI-Driven Immersive Digital Technologies for Designing and Operating UAVs: Exploring DTs in UAVs: Simulation, Safety, and Beyond

 \subsection{Integrated sensing, communication, and computation networks}

 Li \textit{et al.}~\cite{10190734} studied the use of DTs to improve the performance of Integrated Sensing, Communication, and Computation (ISCC) networks.
 Users conduct radar sensing and computational task offloading over the same frequency band, while UAVs are deployed as mobile edge computing servers.
-The objectives of improving radar sensing accuracy and minimizing energy consumption for computation offloading are jointly optimized.
-The multi-objective optimization is mathematically defined as follows:
+Radar sensing accuracy and the energy consumption of computation offloading are jointly optimized.
+The multi-objective optimization is formulated as follows:

 \textbf{Objective Functions:}

 1. Minimize the weighted energy consumption: